-1. Employment.
-The Company shall employ Executive as Division President of the Company's Public Safety & Security Solutions ("PSS") Division (the "Position"), and Executive accepts such employment and agrees to perform services for the Company, for the period and upon the other terms and conditions set forth in this Agreement.

-2. Term.
-The term of Executive's employment hereunder shall be for a period commencing on the Effective Date and ending on December 31, 2019 (the "Term"), subject to earlier termination as hereinafter specified.
-Upon expiration of the Term, this Agreement may be renewed upon agreement of the parties for an additional term of one (1) year.

-3. Position and Duties.
-During the term of this Agreement, Executive shall perform all duties and functions customarily performed by the Position of a business of the size and nature similar to that of the Company, and such other related employment duties as the President & CEO of the Company or his designee (the "President") shall reasonably assign to him from time to time.
-Executive shall perform his duties principally at the executive offices of the Company, with such travel to such other locations from time to time as the President may reasonably require.
-Except as may otherwise be approved in advance by the President, and except during vacation periods and reasonable periods of absence due to sickness, personal injury or other disability, Executive shall devote his full working time to the services required of him hereunder.
-Executive shall use his reasonable best efforts, judgment and energy to improve and advance the business and interest of the Company and its subsidiaries and Affiliates, if applicable, in a manner consistent with the duties of the Position and with the Company's Code of Legal and Ethical Conduct.
+- 1. Employment.
+The Company shall employ Executive as Senior Vice President and Division President of the Company's Unmanned Systems Division (the "Position"), and Executive accepts such employment and agrees to perform services for the Company for the period and upon the other terms and conditions set forth in this Agreement. - 2.
+Term.
+The term of Executive's employment hereunder shall be for a period commencing on the Effective Date and ending on December 31, 2020 (the "Term"), subject to earlier termination as hereinafter specified.
+Upon expiration of the Term, this Agreement may be renewed upon agreement of the parties for an additional term of one (1) year. - 3.
+Position and Duties.
+During the term of this Agreement, Executive shall perform all duties and functions customarily performed by the Position of a business of the size and nature similar to that of the Company, and such other related employment duties as the President & CEO of the Company or his designee (the "President") shall reasonably assign to Executive from time to time.
+Executive shall perform his duties principally in the State of Texas, with such travel to such other locations as the President may reasonably require.
+Except as may otherwise be approved in advance by the President, and except during vacation periods and reasonable periods of absence due to sickness, personal injury or other disability, Executive shall devote his working time as needed to the services required of him hereunder.
+Executive shall use his reasonable best efforts, judgment and energy to improve and advance the business and interest of the Company and its subsidiaries, if applicable, in a manner consistent with the duties of his position and with the Company's Code of Legal and Ethical Conduct.
 Executive hereby confirms that he is under no contractual commitments inconsistent with his obligations set forth in this Agreement, and that during his employment, he will not render or perform services, or enter into any contract to do so, for any other corporation, firm, entity or person which are inconsistent with the provisions of this Agreement.
+To the extent that Executive remains an employee of 5D Systems, Inc., Executive acknowledges and agrees that such employment will not interfere or conflict with his obligations set forth in this Agreement.
+Executive will refrain from influencing or making any decisions regarding 5D Systems, which decisions shall rest with the President.